habidbesp/java-learning-journey/README.md

 ## 💡 Next Steps

 As I continue learning, I will cover more topics like:
-- Loops (for, while, do-while)
+- Loops (for, while, do-while).
+- Arrays.
+- Matrices.
-- Functions and Methods
+- Functions and Methods.
-- Object-Oriented Programming
+- Object-Oriented Programming.

 Stay tuned for more updates!